sennavanhoek/sennavanhoek.github.io/_posts/2020-04-19-serial-bridge.markdown

 permalink: "/serial-bridge/"
 show_excerpts: True
 ---
-This device provides a straightforward and cheap way to inject keystrokes using your phone.
+Providing a straightforward and cheap way to inject keystrokes using your phone.

 # Background
 With a custom kernel it is possible to use USB-gadget mode on android phones.